top of page

-Late in the afternoon.
-December 28, 2018.
-One of the Frisian bastards arrives at the village of Anjum after a hike that started in the village of Holwerd.
-A walk of 30 kilometers along the coast.
-It was exactly 21 years ago that the villagers were shaken by the national news: the discovery of two bodies of men buried in the garden of guesthouse Het Station in Anjum.
-The killer was a woman; she was the owner of the guesthouse.
-Just to be on the safe side, the bastard had made reservations at a different lodging named Hotel Wad Oars.
-However, this hotel turned out to be flooded with women the whole night.
-In fact, the bastard encountered only one man during his one-night stay in Anjum.
-Where were the men?
+Late in the afternoon, December 28, 2018.
+One of the Frisian bastards arrives in the village of Anjum after a 30-kilometer hike along the coast, starting from Holwerd.
+It had been exactly 21 years since this quiet village was rocked by national news: the discovery of two male corpses buried in the garden of guesthouse Het Station.
+The killer?
+A woman—the guesthouse owner herself.
+Just to be safe, the bastard had booked a room at a different place: Hotel Wad Oars.
+But this hotel, ironically, turned out to be flooded with women that night.
+During his brief stay in Anjum, the bastard encountered just one other man.
+The question lingered: where were all the men?
 A report of One Night in Anjum.

-But before we do some facts about Anjum's history.
+Before we proceed, here are some key facts about Anjum’s history.

-In the Early Middle Ages, sheep farming was a main activity of the people of Annigheim (Prummel & Van Gent 2010).
-Besides wool, meat, and dairy, other economic activities we can assume the people were engaged in were sea trade and peat cutting for salt production, the latter in the nearby peat areas southwest of the village, an area known today as De Kolken.
-Lastly, Anjum used to be the stronghold of the Holdinga and Thoe Schwartzenberg families; the Holdingastate ‘Holdinga castle’ has been demolished, as nearly all of the hundreds of staten, also called borgen or stinzen 'small castles', in the north of the Netherlands have.
-The crypt of the Holdinga family, however, has been preserved and can be seen in the vaults below the twelfth-century Saint Michael church of Anjum.
+In the Early Middle Ages, sheep farming was a primary livelihood for the people of Annigheim (Prummel & Van Gent 2010).
+Beyond wool, meat, and dairy production, it is likely they were also engaged in sea trade and peat cutting for salt production, particularly in the nearby peatlands southwest of the village—an area now known as De Kolken.
+Additionally, Anjum served as the stronghold of the Holdinga and Thoe Schwartzenberg families.
+While the Holdingastate, or ‘Holdinga castle,’ has been demolished—like nearly all of the hundreds of staten (also called borgen or stinzen, meaning ‘small castles’) scattered throughout the north of the Netherlands—the Holdinga family crypt has been preserved.
+It remains visible today in the vaults beneath the twelfth-century Saint Michael church of Anjum.

-The location of Anjum is on the outer rim of land, bordering both the Wadden Sea and the Lauwersmeer (Lake Lauwers).
-The Lauwersmeer used to be an inland sea, the Lauwerszee, until it was sealed off from the Wadden Sea by a big dyke in the year 1969.
-For a while, it looked like the Dutch central government would not dam the Lauwerszee, despite it being part of the Delta Plan of 1953.
-The government was trying to cut budgets.
-But after heavy protests in 1959, especially from the Frisians under the slogan “De Lauwerszee moet dicht!” (‘the Lauwers Sea must be sealed off’), and with signatures from 135,000 petitioners, the central government gave in and kept its promise.
-It was dammed.
+Anjum is situated on the outer edge of the land, bordering both the Wadden Sea and the Lauwersmeer (Lake Lauwers).
+The Lauwersmeer was once an inland sea known as the Lauwerszee, until it was sealed off from the Wadden Sea by a massive dyke in 1969.
+For a time, it seemed the Dutch central government would not dam the Lauwerszee, despite it being part of the 1953 Delta Plan, as budget cuts were looming.
+However, after fierce protests in 1959—led especially by the Frisians under the rallying cry “De Lauwerszee moet dicht!” (‘the Lauwers Sea must be sealed off’) and backed by 135,000 petition signatures—the government relented and fulfilled its promise.
+The dyke was built, transforming the sea into a lake.

-At first, there were no plans what to do with the new sweet-water lake that was created by accident when the Lauwerszee was sealed off.
-Today, however, Lake Lauwersmeer is one of the national parks of the Netherlands.
-It is full of wildlife, especially all kinds of birds and plants.
-Including the white-tailed eagle.
-In fact, it turned out to be a glorious accident.
+At first, there were no clear plans for the new freshwater lake that was created almost by accident when the Lauwerszee was sealed off.
+Today, however, Lake Lauwersmeer is one of the Netherlands’ national parks, teeming with wildlife—especially a wide variety of birds and plants, including the majestic white-tailed eagle.
+In hindsight, it proved to be a glorious accident.

 National Park Lauwersmeer is also listed by the International Dark-Sky Association.
-The mission of IDA is to preserve the night-time environments of dark skies through environmentally responsible outdoor lighting.
-It is a great initiative, we think.
-According to a newly made legend, Lake Lauwersmeer is where the Milky Way galaxy begins, showing pilgrims the way to Santiago de Compostela.
-It is a glow of stars that begins at the Sea of the Frisians, leading you via Gaul, Aquitaine, Gascony, Basque Country, Navarre, and Spain to Galicia, where Saint James is buried.
-All this, according to the famous medieval ruler Charlemagne himself.
-Read also our blog post Legend of Esonstad.
+The mission of the IDA is to preserve the night-time environment and protect dark skies through environmentally responsible outdoor lighting.
+It is a fantastic initiative.
+According to a newly crafted legend, Lake Lauwersmeer marks the starting point of the Milky Way galaxy—guiding pilgrims on their journey to Santiago de Compostela.
+This celestial glow begins at the Sea of the Frisians and leads travellers through Gaul, Aquitaine, Gascony, Basque Country, Navarre, and Spain, all the way to Galicia, where Saint James is said to be buried.
+All of this, as the story goes, was told by the famed medieval ruler Charlemagne himself.
+See also the blog post Legend of Esonstad.
+One of the Many Sunken Towns.

 One Night in Anjum